 The next great benefit of HGH therapy appears to be in the aging population.
 People with age related deficiency of HGH become fat, flabby, frail, and lethargic, lose interest in sex, have trouble sleeping, concentrating, remembering things, tire easily, and in general, lose their zest for life.
 With HGH, all these so-called signs of aging are reversed.

 Like Kelly Nelson, John Baron, and Paul Bernstein, tens of thousands of people around the world are experiencing the multiple life-enhancing benefits of HGH replacement.
 They all feel that they have turned back the clock and regained their youthful bodies, mind, and spirit.
 They feel a renewed sense of optimism, an excitement about starting each new day, and a sense that they are children once again with the whole world in front of them.

 But individual cases, no matter how compelling, are not objective science.
-Real evidence must come from the lab, animal studies, and most of all from well controlled clinical studies — preferably those that are double-blind, where neither the researcher nor the physician knows who is receiving the real treatment and who is getting the placebo.
+Real evidence must come from the lab, animal studies, and most of all from well controlled clinical studies — preferably those that are double-blind, where neither the researcher nor the provider knows who is receiving the real treatment and who is getting the placebo.
 In this chapter, we present a sampling of the evidence from the experts who have published over 20,000 studies, abstracts and reports affirming the value of HGH in the world’s most respected and reputable scientific and medical journals.
 But first let us look at the remarkable molecule called HGH.